Calibrations

 When you first open the tab, the Overview table near the bottom of the page shows summary data for each scorecard.
 In this view, click See details to filter the report by a specific scorecard.
 Whether you click See details in the table or click a chart to filter the report, the table updates to show question-level data for the scorecard you clicked, as shown in the following image.

-Trend arrows in the Alignment score column indicate whether the score has increased or decreased in the selected time period compared to the previous time period.
+Trend arrows in the Alignment Score column indicate whether the score has increased or decreased in the selected time period compared to the previous time period.

 View all calibrations

-Each table has the following columns:
+The Completed Calibrations table includes the following columns:

-Interaction ID — The ID of the interaction.
+Interaction ID — The ID of the interaction

-Started by — The owner of the calibration.
+Started by — The owner of the calibration

-Participants — The people participating in the calibration.
+Participants — The people participating in the calibration

-Meeting date — The date the calibration owner intends to submit a consensus score for each question.
-All participants should complete their calibration reviews by this date.
+Meeting date — The date the calibration owner intends to submit a consensus score for each question (all participants should complete their calibration reviews by this date)